Skip to main content

 We look at the cost per credit multiplied by the number of credits you need to earn for a bachelor's degree.
 Most bachelor's degrees require 120 credits.
 SNHU allows you to transfer in up to 90 credits, requiring a minimum of 30 credits to be taken at SNHU.
 This is only a tuition estimator, and doesn't account for other fees that may be associated with your program of choice.

-Career Outlook What can I do with an online UX design concentration?
+Career Outlook What can I do with my concentration in UX design?

-A concentration in UX design can open the door to a wide range of exciting, in-demand careers across industries like technology, finance, healthcare, entertainment and more.
-UX professionals play a key role in shaping how people interact with digital products, making apps, websites and other technologies intuitive, engaging and effective.
-By combining creativity, psychology and problem-solving, UX designers make everyday interactions with technology smoother and more enjoyable and, at the same time, helping businesses meet their goals.
+The Bachelor of Arts (BA) in Graphic Design and Media Arts with a concentration in User Experience Design can open the door to a wide range of exciting, in-demand careers across industries like technology, finance, healthcare and entertainment.
 While product design and UX research are two of the most popular career paths, the field is highly diverse, offering opportunities that suit a wide variety of skills, interests and ambitions.

 Occupations